Devonte' Graham

-Devonte' Terrell Graham (born February 22, 1995) is an American professional basketball player for Crvena zvezda of the Basketball League of Serbia (KLS), the ABA League and the EuroLeague.
+Devonte' Terrell Graham (born February 22, 1995) is an American professional basketball player who last played for Crvena zvezda Meridianbet of the Basketball League of Serbia (KLS), the ABA League and the EuroLeague.
 He played college basketball for the Kansas Jayhawks and high school basketball for Needham Broughton High School.

 High school career

 Graham attended Broughton High School in Raleigh, North Carolina.
 As a senior, Graham averaged 15.7 points and 5.4 assists per game, leading the team to a 26–6 record and the 4A state championship game during the 2012–13 season.

 Graham originally committed to Appalachian State before deciding he wanted to play elsewhere.
 However, Appalachian State's head coach at the time, Jason Capel, would not allow him to de-commit, as he felt other teams may have been tampering with Graham following his commitment to the university.
 Due to this, Graham elected to play a post-graduate year at Brewster Academy, in Wolfeboro, New Hampshire, rather than honor his commitment to play for Appalachian State.

 At Brewster Academy, Graham averaged 17.2 points and 5.0 assists per game, leading the team to the national prep championship and the New England championship during the 2013–14 season.
 On May 2, 2014, Graham committed to Kansas, choosing them over North Carolina State and Virginia.